HIP-1137: Block Node discoverabilty via on chain registry

 Open Issues

-- We intended to store a uint64 “reputation” value for each discoverable node,
+- We intended to store a uint64 “reputation” value for each registered node,

 but have not determined an appropriate and workable mechanism for allowing